jjc12/MathFree/README.md

 *Note: <a href="https://github.com/jjc12/MathFree/wiki">Wiki: MathFree</a> provides a user guide for usage of the objects.
 Clicking the button that looks like an open book on the toolbar to the right will also take you there.*

-### MatrixFree
+### SquareMatrixFree

-MatrixFree is a class written to manipulate matrices.
+SquareMatrixFree is a class written to manipulate square (nxn) matrices.

 ##### Demonstration

 ##### Features

-- Construct a matrix of size nxn
+- Construct a matrix object of size nxn
 - Read in values from a file or the console
 - Add, subtract, and multiply a matrix with other matrices
 - Add, subtract, multiply, and swap rows in a matrix